-We are yet to completely understand our nemesis, and scientists are doing as much as they can to creep into their secret lair and find out their secrets.
+We are yet to understand our nemesis completely.
+Scientists are doing as much as they can to creep into their secret lair and find out their secrets.

 So let’s begin by identifying what these creatures are.